2021 Atlanta spa shootings: Anti-Asian sentiment

-Sociologist Nancy Wang Yuen characterized the event as "part of a nationwide pattern of Asian [women] being disproportionately targeted in hate incidents", stating that the events took place in the context of an "intersection of racism and sexism" against Asian women, citing the Page Act of 1875, and the portrayal of Asian women as prostitutes in media such as the movie Full Metal Jacket and the stage play Miss Saigon as examples.
+Sociologist Nancy Wang Yuen characterized the event as "part of a nationwide pattern of Asian [women] being disproportionately targeted in hate incidents", stating that the events took place in the context of an "intersection of racism and sexism" against Asian women, citing the Page Act of 1875, and portrayals of Asian women as prostitutes in media such as the movie Full Metal Jacket and stage play Miss Saigon as examples.

 According to Stop Asian Hate, nearly 11,000 attacks against the Asian American community were reported just on the mere span from March 2020 to December 2021.
 The FBI has also discovered an upsurge in anti-Asian hate crimes since 2019.

 Georgia House of Representatives member Sam Park urged Asian Americans who are facing discrimination to reach out to the police, politicians, and the public.
 Another member, Bee Nguyen, said that violence against Asian Americans has increased in the last year and identified as a causative factor Donald Trump's use of the term "Chinese Virus" to refer to COVID-19.
 Asian-American basketball player Jeremy Lin accused Trump's rhetoric of inciting bitter hatred.
 A number of other athletes and public figures also made statements alleging racist motives in the attacks.